Use code ESIMDB15 for 15% discount. Limited time only.

 But it turns out that it is fake and you will only get half

-Several providers offer unlimited data eSIM plans for Nigeria, including Firsty, Roamify, Yesim, and Yoho Mobile.
-Itâs important to note that these plans may have limitations such as speed throttling or a maximum speed cap (like 5Mbps with some Yoho Mobile plans), and Firstyâs plan includes ads.
-Pricing for these unlimited data options generally ranges from approximately $10 USD to $450 USD, depending on the validity period and provider.
+Several providers offer unlimited data eSIM plans for Nigeria, including Firsty, Truely, Roamify, Yesim, and Yoho Mobile.
+Please be aware that these plans may have limitations such as speed throttling or data caps after a certain usage, and Firsty plans include ads with a speed limit of 256kbps while Yoho Mobile plans have a speed limit of 5Mbps.
+Pricing for these unlimited data plans generally ranges from approximately $7.92 to $449.07 USD depending on the validity period and provider.

 MTN Nigeria: A subsidiary of the South African multinational MTN Group, MTN Nigeria is one of the largest mobile operators in the country, offering extensive voice and data services.